HuyNguyen2601/MonteCarloVaR/README.md

 ## Overview

-This repository contains the complete implementation, data processing, visualizations, and reproducibility materials for my bachelor's thesis:
+This repository explains the  implementation, data processing, visualizations, and reproducibility materials for my bachelor's thesis:

 > **"To what extent does a rolling factor-based Monte Carlo VaR model with a 99% confidence level provide accurate risk estimates under the Basel Traffic Light backtesting framework for a portfolio of five European banks (Banco Santander, UniCredit, BNP, ING Group ,Deutsche Bank), and how does the portfolio respond to historical and hypothetical stress testing?"**